munagekar/MJRDarkConky/README.md

   - 2.1 : New Forex Widget Added.
 Now see you a currency factor on your screen.
   - 2.2 : New Bear Icon Added.
 Coming soon a Stocks Widget.
 Minor Change in the Weather_Forecast
   - 3.0 : Battery Optimizations.
 New Bull Icon Added.
 Stocks(BSE) Widget Added.
 New Dependency: Beautiful Soup Python Package for Web Scrapping
+  - 3.1 : Added support for Ubuntu after testing on a Ubuntu Machine.
+New Ubuntu Temperature Widget